| Answers to Common Questions about the ZODIAC

 the time you may spend cleaning your workshop, polishing parts, or 'thinking' about

+working.
 If you can spend a few hours every few evenings and maybe a full day on the weekend, the

 project shouldn't take longer than a year to complete.
 Working on the project consistently